Friday, October 11, 2024

 The Importance of Payment History

 However, payment history is considered the most influential determinant in calculating your credit score.
 Indeed, according to FICO, the most commonly used credit scoring model, paying bills on time or not accounts for a full 35% of your credit score.
-This means that your track record in paying bills on or not has immense bearing on your general creditworthiness.
+This means that your track record in paying bills on or off greatly impacts your general creditworthiness.

 How Credit Bureaus Track Payments

-Major credit bureaus, Equifax, Experian, and TransUnion receive information from creditors about your paying habits.
+Major credit bureaus, Equifax, Experian, and TransUnion, receive information about your paying habits from creditors.
 The data will generally be updated every month and can include but is not limited to:

 • Whether a payment was made on time